-- University Personnel must immediately report actual or suspected data breaches to their Area Manager using the Data Breach Report form. - The Area Manager must take immediate action to contain the actual or suspect data breach, and provides the Data Breach Report to the Manager, Compliance (legalcompliance@adelaide.edu.au or 8313 0482). - The Manager, Compliance must conduct a preliminary investigation and reports findings to the Chief Information Officer. - If necessary, the Chief Information Officer convenes the Data Breach Response Group to assess the breach. - If the Chief Information Officer (as recommended by the Data Breach Response Group) determines that an eligible data breach has occurred, the OAIC and affected individuals are notified by the Chief Information Officer.
+- University Personnel must immediately report actual or suspected data breaches to their Area Manager using the Data Breach Report form. - The Area Manager must take immediate action to contain the actual or suspected data breach, and provides the Data Breach Report to the Manager, Audit & Compliance (legalcompliance@adelaide.edu.au or 8313 0482). - The Manager, Audit & Compliance must conduct a preliminary investigation and reports findings to the Chief Information Officer. - If necessary, the Chief Information Officer convenes the Data Breach Response Group to assess the breach. - If the Chief Information Officer (as recommended by the Data Breach Response Group) determines that an eligible data breach has occurred, the OAIC and affected individuals are notified by the Chief Information Officer. - If the Chief Information Officer (as recommended by the Data Breach Response Group) determines that a notifiable data breach has occurred under GDPR, the supervisory authority and affected individuals (if applicable) are notified by the Chief Information Officer.